dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 EnumLocalizationMode[] localizationModes;
 ```

+**Remarks**

+Different localization modes should be used depending on the targeted barcode formats - to learn more about this please see this [page]({{site.dcv_parameters_reference}}barcode-reader-task-settings/localization-modes.html).
 ### deblurModes

 Sets the priority for which deblurring algorithms the library will employ when dealing with blurry images.
 This array consists of [EnumDeblurMode]({{site.dcv_enumerations}}barcode-reader/deblur-mode.html?lang=android) items.